 Offshore wind farms are vast industrial complexes.
 Typically they involve the following:

-- Turbines: Large-scale wind turbines, up to 150 metres/ 500 feet high ( as high as a 30 storey building) mounted on huge monopile foundations.
+Turbines: Large-scale wind turbines, some up to 320 metres/1000 feet high (100m higher that the Poolbeg Chimneys) mounted on huge monopile foundations.
 See Fig 1 below.

 OFFSHORE WIND TURBINES - HEIGHT FROM SEA LEVEL to BLADE TIP

-Particularly striking is the number of massive 5MW turbines permitted and proposed in Ireland’s near-shore zone.
-These mega turbines (160m / 524 feet high), are still largely at the pilot stage.
-They are designed primarily for use in locations far from shore where visual impact is not an issue.
-At end 2009, just six of these 5MW turbines were installed worldwide - at the Alpha Ventus test site, 43km off the German coast.
+Particularly striking is the number of massive turbines permitted and proposed in Ireland’s near-shore zone.
+These mega turbines (200-300m high) are designed primarily for use in locations far from shore where visual impact is not an issue.

 It is worth noting that the two foreshore leases for offshore wind farms in Irish waters awarded by the Minister for the Marine are for 99 years.
 The European norm is 30/50 years.
 This again contributes to the value of the Irish leases.

-Irish regulation with regard to key regulatory parameters was, and still is, much more lax than in other countries.
+to Ireland’s unspoilt coast.
 This poses a very serious threat to Ireland’s sensitive habitats, marine wildlife and coastal landscapes, important aspects of natural heritage and quality of life.